 A few tips:

-alright, you've won the award. what's next?
+Alright, you've won the award.
+What's next?

 The reward itself will not give you any new leads or clients.
 It is up to you what outcome you will get from the award or participation in the rating.
-You can modestly specify the award in the About section on your site.
-Or make a big deal out of it: send a press release to the leading media, share the news on social media (Facebook, LinkedIn, YouTube ads and retargeting of your client base), talk about the award at conferences, and discuss it in interviews or articles.
+You can modestly list the award in the About section on your site.
+Or make a big deal out of it: send a press release to the leading media, share the news on social media (Facebook, LinkedIn, YouTube ads, and retargeting of your client base), talk about the award at conferences, and discuss it in interviews or articles.

 This way you will maximize the outcome and turn the victory into a really big deal.
 Anyway, what to do with the award is solely up to you.
 Obviously, the host of the event would not promote you.
-The best you could get from the organizer is a mention and an inbound link to your website.
+The best you could get from the host is a mention and an link to your website.